 - At least one bar closes down (retracement)

-- Enter one tick above bull trend bar
+- Place a buy stop order one tick above any bull trend bar

-If CCI falls below -100 at any point, the trading setup is void.
+However, if the CCI falls below -100 at any point, the trading setup is void.
 Cancel all orders, and wait for another opportunity.

 Short Trading Setup